Thumbs Up for FOGO Recycling our Food Waste

 The FOGO system is super for our council area.
 So convenient for our everyday living, the localised FOGO service recognises that our food waste is a valuable resource to create healthier soils, healthier communities and is more thoughtful to our planet.

-Let’s hope the remaining 67% of NSW local councils who are yet to implement a FOGO system can work out how they can provide this service for all of our communities.
+Let’s hope the remaining 67% of NSW local councils who are yet to implement a FOGO system can work out how they can provide this service for all of our communities by 2030.

 Related External Links…